51 Foods That Start With U: The Unbelievable Food List!

 The flavors come from neem flowers, jaggery, pepper, powdered coconut, raw mango, and salt.
 Additionally, fried gram, cashews, raisins, and sliced banana can also be used.

-The name is self-explanatory: Merriam-Webster dictionary defines an upside-down cake as a ‘cake that’s baked with its batter covering an arrangement of fruit and served with the fruit side up.’
+The name of this cake is self-explanatory: Merriam-Webster dictionary defines an upside-down cake as a ‘cake that’s baked with its batter covering an arrangement of fruit and served with the fruit side up.’

 Easy to bake, this dessert that starts with u can be served any time of the year.
-It’s definitely an indulgent sweet treat and should be enjoyed just once in a while!
+Try my recipe for vegan pineapple upside down cake – it’s super easy and tastes just like the classic version!

-Ube halaya or purple yam jam is a simple yet delicious recipe for any adventurous, bold bakers.
-It is made by slow-cooking ube with butter, coconut milk, sweetened condensed milk and evaporated milk.
-You can use ube halaya in baked doughs, pastries, halo-halo (another great dessert), and even make ice cream with it!
+Ube halaya, or purple yam jam, is a simple yet delicious recipe for adventurous, bold bakers.
+It is made by slow-cooking ube with butter, coconut milk, sweetened condensed milk , and evaporated milk.
+You can use ube halaya in baked doughs, pastries, halo-halo (another great dessert), and even ice cream!

 Ube halaya also has a very gentle, milky, and mellow taste.
 It has a creamy texture, unlike fruit jams, as it’s made from a starchy vegetable.
 You can also find vegan recipes if you are not a fan of dairy.